cozy-labs/cozy-desktop/doc/design.md

-If a new file is added, cozy-desktop will ask one side to provide a nodejs readable stream, and the other side will pipe it to its destination: a file on the local filesytem, or a binary document on the remote couchdb.
+If a new file is added, cozy-desktop will ask one side to provide a nodejs readable stream, and the other side will pipe it to its destination: a file on the local filesytem, or a request to the files on the remote cozy.

 Conflicts